The Stammen Family

 Dairy Farmers from New Weston, Ohio

-Terry Stammen is a 3rd generation dairy farmer from Darke County, Ohio and currently serves on the Ohio Livestock Care Standards Board.
+Terry Stammen is a third generation dairy farmer from Darke County, Ohio.
 He works alongside his wife Marcia and family at Wabash-Way Holstein Farms, which is named for the Wabash River that borders their farm.
 Together the family cares for 350 registered Holsteins and farms 400 acres of crops.

 How did you and your family get into dairy farming?